roelandordelman/mediasuite-website/contact.markdown

 ---
-layout: help
+layout: default
-title: Help
+title: Contact
-menu: help
+menu: contact
-permalink: /help
+permalink: /contact
 ---

 **Troubleshooting?
 Problems or suggestions in using the Media Suite?**